-With an increasingly competitive labor market for new hires from the best universities and graduate programs, simplifying the process for job candidates to travel for onsite interviews is important, particularly when candidates may not have easy access to cover big ticket items like hotel and airfare expenses.
-Have you considered what the different approaches are that might make this process better at your company?
+With an increasingly competitive labor market for new hires from the best universities and graduate programs, simplifying the process for job candidates to travel for onsite interviews is important, particularly when candidates may not have easy access to cover big-ticket items like hotel and airfare expenses.
+Have you considered the different approaches that might make this process better at your company?

 When questions like this come up, it can be helpful to have clear insight into the policies of peers.
 Fortunately for members of Peeriosity, it is easy to get objective and unbiased feedback from peers who are interested in sharing their views and helping a colleague, with the option for participants to see the identity of others, and with the ability to easily contact peers using Peer MailTM, an e-mail tool that is integrated into the Peeriosity solution.